inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 If the input area is modified while a query is in progress or while sentences are displayed on the screen, a warning dialog will appear.
 Because the new input invalidates the current results, the user will be asked if they want to proceed.
 Choosing to proceed will abort the active query and clear the existing sentences, while canceling will keep the current data intact.
+If a recalled sentence is shown on the screen with an error message from a failed request, it counts as a displayed sentence.
+But when there is no sentence on screen, for example, when an error occurred, or the user chose "speak" or moved on before the sentence appeared, the state is cleared without asking the user anything because there is nothing to discard.

 ### Single-sentence mode

 When `numSentences` is `1`, the returned sentence is spoken as soon as it arrives, without waiting for a click.
+If the message has a recalled sentence (see [Interaction](#interaction)), it is spoken immediately with no model query at all, and recorded with source `auto`, the same as a freshly generated sentence.

 ## Response Parsing